Matthattan/Odds-Calculator/README.md

   - Reskins added including plushie duskit
   - Reworded some loomians from the last event
 - I realise that it may be worth adding the gleaming boost when you fish.
 May work on adding that later.

+# Version 14
+- 2024 Halloween event - Trick Retreat
+  - added new event Loomians
+  - moved Nymaurae from common odds to event odds
+    - was gonna do the same for the likes of Volpup but it still doesnt have the event so its staying as is :>
+  - bug fixes/general optimization